ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 You can invite two types of users:

 - **Internal** - by searching their name or email address.
 These users can either edit the content item or just preview it, depending on your choice.
 - **External** - by providing their email address in the field.
-They can only preview the document (editing option is not available).
+They can only preview the document (editing option isn't available).

 Additionally, you can share a direct link to the collaborative session.
 To do it, click the **Copy link** button.